calvinsant/strongbalancedsolutions/trunk/wp-content/themes/wp-bootstrap-starter/readme.txt

 * Font Awesome icons, Copyright (C) Dave Gandy License: SIL Open Font License, version 1.1. - http://fontawesome.io/

 == Changelog ==
+= 3.1.0 - July 13, 2018 =
+* Fix the dropdown color in all of the theme optin under customizer -> Preset Styles -> Theme Option
+* Fix the size of the dropdown menu in all of the theme option
+* Fix the color of the logo in all of the theme option
+* Remove the border arround the footer widget

+= 3.0.19 - July 10, 2018 =
+* Change the protocol the of fontawesome to https

+= 3.0.18 - June 27, 2018 =
+* Adjust the theme-script.js to fix the layout of woocommerce checkout

+= 3.0.17 - June 27, 2018 =
+* Update fontawesome cdn to v5.1.0
+* Fix the woocommerce checkout page layout

 = 3.0.16 - June 7, 2018 =
 * Update bootstrap files to v4.1.1